thatoneanimeguy-asian/fbla-1/content/sports/_index.md

   justify-content: center;
 ">
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In wrestling, kids can learn about how to wrestle, and have fun doing so.')">🔊</button>
+    <button class="audio-button" onclick="readText('In wrestling, kids can learn about how to wrestle, and have fun doing so.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In cross country, kids can improve their stamina by practicing long distance running, while also being able to have a good time.')">🔊</button>
+    <button class="audio-button" onclick="readText('In cross country, kids can improve their stamina by practicing long distance running, while also being able to have a good time.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In BMS football everyone can have fun playing football while exercising and competing with others.')">🔊</button>
+    <button class="audio-button" onclick="readText('In BMS football everyone can have fun playing football while exercising and competing with others.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In BMS golf everyone can have fun hitting a golf ball and competing in golf matches.')">🔊</button>
+    <button class="audio-button" onclick="readText('In BMS golf everyone can have fun hitting a golf ball and competing in golf matches.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In swim and dive those who love swimming and diving can enjoy the water together.')">🔊</button>
+    <button class="audio-button" onclick="readText('In swim and dive those who love swimming and diving can enjoy the water together.')">🔊</button>
   </div>
 </div>